adityatagat/WeatherZip/README.md

 # WeatherZip
 A simple Android Weather App

-Android Weather App written in Kotlin designed using Android Architecture Components May 2020 versions This app uses:
+Android Weather App written in Kotlin designed using Android Architecture Components May 2020 versions.

+This app uses:
  - View Model and Live Data
  - Data binding